 About this time he met Bertram A Fitzgerald, who was starting his Golden Legacy series of black history comics, and Tom worked with Joan Bacchus Maynard on the second issue, The Saga of Harriet Tubman.
 Ms. Maynard is widely recognized for her work in preserving the historic black community of Weeksville in Brooklyn.
 She wrote and illustrated the book, with Tom providing the inks.

 Tom wrote the third issue and the art is credited to him and golden-age artist Ezra Jackson.
 Fitzgerald recalled that at that time Tom had already done a previous feature on Crispus Attucks, the first American casualty of the Revolutionary War, and it was adapted for the comic series.
-Crispus Attucks was one of the subjects of the Tommy Traveler series.
+Crispus Attucks was also one of the subjects of the Tommy Traveler series.

 His second book of illustrations was for Moja Means One; A Swahili Counting book, written by his wife , Muriel, who he married in 1968.
 The book was chosen in 1971 as a Caldecott Honor winner, a prestigious children’s book award.
 Tom and Muriel won a second Caldecott Honor in 1975 for Jambo Means Hello.